Six years plus six months ago, I jumped in.

 But I Still Copy Too And This is How I do it…

-As things get more clearly and blogging became a lifestyle for me.
+As things get more clear and blogging became a lifestyle for me.
 I started finding my voice and knowing exactly what I want from my blogging career.

 I knew I don’t want blogging to be all my life and it doesn’t have to be for you too.
 If you don’t want it to be.
 So I think about how I can make this work for me and still get the best out of my blogging career.